-For vocational or technical schools: No individual award may exceed $500 per training session under three months in length; nor exceed $1,000 per training session over three months in length.
+For vocational or technical schools: No individual award may exceed $1000 per training session under two months in length; nor exceed $2,000 per training session over two months in length.

 In conjunction with the requirements of this chapter the committee may take into consideration financial need, outstanding performance and community service in making its awards.

 Requirements for the Scholarship

 Applicants are required to submit the following information (see application for more information):

 - Residency: Be residents of the Northwest Arctic Borough at the time of high school graduation or on entry into the scholarship program.

 - College or University Program: 12 or more credit hours from a freshman to a junior full-time status, less than 12 credits is considered part-time status; 9+ credit hours as a senior or graduate full-time status or 12 or less credit hours from a freshman to a junior part-time status; nine or less credit hours from a senior or graduate part-time status.